“We should go to Old Dubai. We hear there is an amazing spice market there.”

 This is exactly what happened with Chef Walter Potenza, who (again not planned) ended up being the main character in this video, because he was so curious and interactive, he found himself really moved and emotional by the experience (you can even hear it in his voice).

 I love this video because we all like to travel, and one way or another in our travels we are all looking for something.
 An experience that speaks to us, an inspiration, a glimpse of something new coming into our lives and giving us a push forward.
 This video has all that and is an encouragement for all of us to look around us and look for the beauty and inspiration in all our experiences.
 Best of all, this video shows us by example that unless we are curious, unless we do interact, and unless we really take a moment to truly experience a place; we will only remain passers by who stroll the streets as though they were just another set of streets.

-Watch the video below and join our conversation there.
+Watch the video below and join the conversation.

 Share with us your thoughts, you never know who you could end up inspiring!
 Let me know if you have ever had such an experience where you felt a connectedness with a place new to you?
-Have you ever went on a trip and become emotional about your experience there and tell me what made you so emotional?
+Have you ever gone on a trip and become emotional about your experience there?